-Medina’s firm is a design/build operation that handles a wide range of bathroom remodels, and the sky can be the limit.
+Medina’s firm is a design/build operation that handles a wide range of bathroom renovation, and the sky can be the limit.
 But in terms of shower or tub replacement, one of the common luxury upgrades is converting the space to a steam shower.
-These projects can start at around $5,000 and go up from there.
+These shower conversion projects can start at around $5,000 and go up from there.
 “There’s a lot of construction involved—from the plumbing and steam system to the complete waterproofing of the shower area.
 The walls and ceiling need to be totally waterproofed to protect against the continual moisture.”
 Medina says his firm gets a request for a steam shower about once a week.

 Remodeling for Accessibility

 Many people replace their tub or shower not because they want to but because they have to.
 Conventional bathing equipment and spaces can be a major barrier to anyone with limited mobility, and barrier-free facilities can instantly become an absolute necessity.
 These days, bathroom product manufacturers offer a range of barrier-free showers and tubs, and accessible custom projects are increasingly popular not only among homeowners with current accessibility needs but also those with plans for aging in place as well as an eye toward resale values.

 Asked about how often clients replace a standard tub or shower enclosure with a new unit or space designed for accessibility, Paul Nygren says it’s a very common request.
 “I would say that 90% of the showers I do are curbless, or no-threshold.
 I always try to steer people toward a curbless shower, even if they don’t have accessibility needs.
 They’ve been doing it that way in Europe for 20 years or more, but it hasn’t been as standard here...It just makes sense.”